KRFOSS/kali-docs/arm/kali-linux-beaglebone-black/index.md

 title: BeagleBone Black
 description:
 icon:
-date: 2019-11-25
 type: post
-weight: 100
+weight:
 author: ["steev",]
-tags: ["",]
-keywords: ["",]
-og_description:
 ---

 The [BeagleBone Black](http://beagleboard.org/BLACK) is a low-cost, community-supported ARM-based development platform aimed at developers and hobbyists.
 The BeagleBone Black runs a 1GHz Cortex-A8 CPU and includes hardware-based floating point and 3D acceleration; while much lower-powered than a desktop or laptop system, its affordability makes it an excellent option for a tiny Linux system.

 The BeagleBone Black provides a micro-SD card slot for mass storage and if that device is bootable, will use it in preference to the board's "burned-in" Angstrom or Debian operating system.

 By default, the Kali Linux BeagleBone Black image contains a minimum toolset, similar to all the other ARM images.
 If you wish to upgrade the installation to a standard desktop installation, you can include the extra tools by installing the **kali-linux-default** metapackage.
-For more information on metapackages, please refer to our [tools site](http://tools.kali.org/kali-metapackages).
+For more information on metapackages, please refer to our [tools site](https://tools.kali.org/kali-metapackages).

 ## Kali Linux on BeagleBone Black - Pre-built Version